With nearly two thirds of natural bushland, Kings Park has an abundance of walking & running trails to explore.

-Kings Park is one of the largest inner city parks in the world, and the best way to get around is by foot on one of the many walking trails.
+Kings Park is one of the largest inner-city parks in the world, and the best way to get around is by foot on one of the many walking trails.
+Read on to discover some of Perth’s best walks, hikes, tracks and running trails all located within the dazzling Kings Park.

 Distance: 1.7km | Duration: approximately 1 hour